Can a Color-Blind Person Join the Military?

 The operational or safety aspects of some military jobs require an ability to distinguish between colors, especially those used for signal lights and flares.
 Since safety is the main reason for the requirement, this standard is never waived.

 For instance, recruits are not admitted to the Navy SEALS or the Navy Special Warfare Combatant-Craft Crewmen (SWCC) if they fail the red/green colorblind test.

 Some combat operations jobs in the Navy and Marine Corps require soldiers to be able to distinguish vivid reds and greens, as do Army and Air Force Special Operations and Aviation jobs.

 If you're colorblind, your best choice is to go ahead and apply for the specialization that interests you.
 If you fail one of the three tests you may pass others, and still be eligible.

-The military uses three different tests to determine if soldiers have normal color vision.
-These tests are the Pseudoisochromatic Plate (PIP) Set, the Farnsworth Lantern (FALANT) and the OPTEC 900 Color Vision Tester.
+The tests used by the military are the Pseudoisochromatic Plate (PIP) Set, the Farnsworth Lantern (FALANT), and the OPTEC 900 Color Vision Tester.
 Which test is used to assess your vision is up to the military's discretion.
-Typically, the test performed depends on the facility you visit for your military entrance physical.
+It often depends on which facility the soldier goes to for the physical.

 Military Jobs With Less Strict Standards

-Some military jobs, especially in the Army and Marine Corps, do not require normal vision but only the ability to tell apart the color red from the color green.
+Some military jobs, especially in the Army and Marine Corps, do not require normal color vision but only the ability to distinguish red from green.

 If you're concerned about how your color vision will affect your ability to perform military duties or which jobs you'll be eligible for, discuss your concerns with a military recruiter.
-But first, take the test at MEPS as you may still be eligible.
-However, if you failed any of the tests, find out which jobs you can perform regardless of your vision and pursue those in the military.
-There are many exciting jobs you can still apply for in the military and be color blind.
+But first, take the test at MEPS to find out if you're eligible for the specialization you want to pursue.